 Since its outbreak in March 2011, the conflict in Syria has cost the lives of nearly 500,000 people and displaced more than half the country's population.
 It has involved numerous mass atrocities, including crimes against humanity, the majority of which have been perpetrated by the Syrian government.
 Seven decades after the Holocaust and despite promises of Never Again, a regime is targeting its own people while the international community stands by.

 “This conflict has caused a humanitarian catastrophe of staggering proportions.”

 The conflict is not simply a civil war between opposing armed forces.
-What began as a democratic uprising against President Bashar al-Assad’s regime has transformed into a violent struggle between local, national, regional, and international forces, in which the Syrian government, extremist groups, and outside actors perpetrate atrocities against civilians as a systematic strategy of war.
+What began as an uprising against President Bashar al-Assad’s regime has devolved into a violent struggle between local, national, regional, and international forces.
+The Syrian government, extremist groups, and outside actors have perpetrated mass atrocities against civilians as a systematic strategy of war.

 The uprising’s deterioration into armed conflict in early 2012 caused a dramatic rise in the civilian death toll.
-Civilians have been directly targeted by multiple actors in Syria, most notably by Syrian government forces and militia loyal to the Assad regime, who are supported politically and militarily by Russia and Iran.
+Civilians have been targeted by multiple actors in Syria, most notably by Syrian government forces and militia loyal to the Assad regime, who are supported politically and militarily by Russia and Iran.
 Syrian and Russian forces have attacked civilian-inhabited areas with indiscriminate aerial bombardments.
-There have been no consequence to the commission of mass atrocities against civilians, increasing the risk that such abuses will continue.
+There have been no consequence to these attacks against civilians, increasing the risk that such mass atrocities will continue.

 Get the Report

 Title: Is the Worst Yet to Come?
 Ongoing Mass Atrocity Risks in Syria

 Author: Simon-Skjodt Center for the Prevention of Genocide